yubrshen/CarND-PID-Control-Project/README.md

 ---
 ## Achievement

 A PID controller is implemented.
-A message-driven twiddle procedure for PID parameters is also implemented.
+A message-driven twiddle procedure for PID parameters is implemented.
+I also did a  [prototype of message-driven twiddle process in Python](./src/twiddler.py) first for proof of concept.
+It may serve as a reference for implementation in C++.

 The PID controller with manually selected parameters such as {0.2, 3.0, 0.004} for P, D, I respectively with constant throttle 0.4 can achieve stable driving the full track with top speed of 45 mph.